crazywhalecc/crazywhalecc/README.md

 Playing nothing, doing nothing.

+And I won't exclude any other languages from contacting me, Chinese, English, etc. 😃

+I work in Shanghai and do something unrelated to the coding.

+Good at making wheels, writing some useful scripts and crashing my own computers.

 <!--
 **crazywhalecc/crazywhalecc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.